 Ranking races and classes by intelligence or ‘merit’ from Plato to Jensen.

 This paper is designed for those who are interested in problems that can be solved only by viewing psychology in the context of its relations with philosophy and other social sciences.
-These include the race and IQ debate, a proper theory of intelligence, how to defend humane ideals versus their opponents and the status of religious experience.
+These include: the race and IQ debate, a proper theory of intelligence, IQ increases over time, conceptions of justice, and how to defend humane ideals.

 |Paper title||Justice, Race and Class|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|